Statement of Intent for Supporting Equality

 - An ‘open-door’ policy, where parents and carers are welcome to come into school to discuss any concerns they may have;

-- Through a review of a child’s SEN Support Plan or the Annual Review of their Statement of SEN or EHC Plan.
+- Through a review of a child’s SEND Support Plan or the Annual Review of their Statement of SEND or EHC Plan.

 Please contact the school to arrange an appointment with Mrs E. Smith (SENCO - Special Educational Needs Co-ordinator) if you require additional help or support.